Gateway of India (film)

 Gateway of India is a 1957 Indian Hindi-language black comedy film directed and produced by Om Prakash and cinematographed by G. Singh.
 The film is edited by Dharamvir and music is composed by Madan Mohan.
-It features an ensemble cast including Bharat Bhushan, Pradeep Kumar, Madhubala, Anita Guha, Johnny Walker, Master Bhagwan.
+It features an ensemble cast including Madhubala, Bharat Bhushan, Pradeep Kumar, Anita Guha, Johnny Walker, Master Bhagwan.

 Among the earliest films whose story extends over just a few hours, Gateway of India tells the story of an heiress who runs away from her house to escape her murderous uncle.
 It was a moderate commercial success upon being released in theatres, and also received favourable reviews from the critics.
 In October 2015, the film was mentioned by Deepa Gahlot in her book 50 Films that Deserve a New Audience.